DIRECTORS’ REPORT – THE GROUP

-Duni is one of Europe’s leading suppliers of inspiring table setting concepts and creative packaging solutions for take-away.
+Duni is one of Europe’s leading suppliers of inspiring table setting concepts and sustainable packaging solutions for take-away.
 The Group’s strong position has been achieved by focusing on food, people and design and the ambition to always help the customer create a positive food and drink experience.
-A combination of high quality products, a well-reputed brand, established customer relations as well as a strong local presence on most European markets have resulted in Duni being a market leader in Europe.
+A combination of high-quality products, a well-reputed brand, established customer relations as well as a strong local presence in most European markets have resulted in Duni being a market leader in Europe.
 Increased focus on sustainable and eco-profiled solutions have further strengthened the Group’s position.
-Operations are conducted within five business areas: Table Top, Meal Service, Consumer, New Markets and Materials & Services.
+Operations are conducted within four business areas: Table Top, Meal Service, Consumer and New Markets.

 The Table Top business area offers Duni’s concepts and products primarily to hotels, restaurants and catering, and to companies in the healthcare and care sectors.
 Table Top mainly markets napkins, table covers and candles for the set table.
 Duni is a market leader within the premium segment in Europe.
-The business area accounted for approximately 54% (54%) of Duni’s net sales during the year.
+The business area accounted for approximately 51% (53%) of Duni’s net sales during the year.

-The Meal Service business area offers concepts for food packaging and serving products for, e.g. take-away, fresh ready-to-eat food and various types of catering.
-Customers are mainly companies operating within the restaurant, catering or food production industries.
-As a niche player in this area, Duni holds a leading position in the Nordic region and has a clear growth agenda on prioritized markets in Europe.
-The business area accounted for approximately 16% (15%) of Duni’s net sales during the year.
+The Meal Service business area offers concepts for meal packaging and serving products for applications including takeaway, ready-to-eat meals, and various types of catering.
+The business area’s customers are mainly take-away-driven restaurants, food producers, and health and care.
+As a niche player within this area, Duni enjoys a leading position in the Nordic region and has a clear growth agenda on identified markets in Europe.
+The business area accounted for approximately 17% (16%) of Duni’s net sales during the year.
 Biopac UK Ltd in the UK is included in the business area as of February 2018.

-The Consumer business area offers consumer products primarily to the retail trade and retail outlets in Europe.
-Customers comprise grocery retail chains, as well as other channels such as various types of retail outlets, for example, garden centers, home furnishing stores, and DIY stores.
-The business area accounted for approximately 24% (25%) of Duni’s net sales during the year.
+The Consumer business area offers consumer products, primarily to the retail sector in Europe.
+The business area’s customers comprise grocery retail chains, but also other channels such as different types of specialty stores, including garden centers, home furnishing stores, and DIY stores.
+The business area accounted for approximately 22% (23%) of Duni’s net sales during the year.

 Product and concept development

-Within product development, Duni’s work involves new designs, form and color schemes, as well as new materials and solutions.
+Within product development, Duni’s work involves new designs, form and color schemes, as well as new materials and product solutions.
 Duni focuses on product and concept development, and possesses a unique strength within form, design and functionality.
-Duni’s innovation process is characterized by the ability to quickly and flexibly develop new collections, concepts and products which create a clear added value for the various customer categories on the market.
+Duni’s innovation process is characterized by the ability to quickly and flexibly develop new collections, concepts and products that create a clear added value for the various customer categories in the market.

-Products in the Duni ecoecho® premium range are manufactured in innovative materials with a clearly improved environmental profile compared with the standard product range.
-Focus is placed on aspects such as resource efficiency, renewability, compostability, and responsible forest management.
+Products in the Duni ecoecho® premium range are manufactured from innovative materials with a clearly improved environmental profile compared with the standard product range.
+Focus is placed on aspects such as resource efficiency, renewability, compostability, and responsible forestry.

-During 2016, Duni continued to produce products with a high environmental profile.
-These included, for example, products made from the environmentally conscious material bagasse, as well as an entire compostable range of single-colored napkins carrying the OK Compost® environmental mark.
-During the year, the collection was expanded to also include several designed products.
+ecoecho® includes, for example, products made from the environmentally-sound material bagasse, as well as an entire compostable range of single-colored napkins carrying the OK Compost® ecolabel.

-Duni has a number of products that replace linen.
-The tablecovering material Evolin® combines the look and feel of textile and linen tablecoverings with the advantages of single-use products.
-Evolin is aimed at restaurants and catering firms that perceive an advantage in using linen-like single-use material.
+Duni has a number of products that are an alternative to linen.
+The table cover material Evolin® combines the look and feel of textile and linen table covers with the advantages of single-use products.
+Evolin® is aimed at restaurants and catering firms that perceive an advantage in using linen-like single-use material.

 Global economic prospects are one of the main indicators as regards growth on the HoReCa market.
 Broad economic growth is positive for the industry.
 It stimulates consumption within the HoReCa sector, as well as demand for single-use products.
-The long-term trend continues to point towards an increasing number of restaurant visits and an increase in the number of hotel nights, driven mainly by increasing urbanization, changed consumption patterns and a lifestyle trend whereby consumption of meals on the go is increasing.
-New restaurant concepts, such as ready-to-eat food in grocery stores, take-away and fast service restaurants are continuing to increase and gain ever larger market shares.
-After several years of stagnating economic growth, consumers on the mature European markets are showing greater interest in seeking value, and HoReCa companies are competing harder to attain an even greater share of the total mealtime market.
+The long-term trend continues to point towards an increasing number of restaurant visits and an increase in the number of hotel nights, driven mainly by increasing urbanization, changed consumption patterns and a lifestyle trend whereby meals are increasingly consumed on the go.
+New restaurant concepts, such as ready meals in grocery stores, take-away and fast service restaurants, are continuing to increase and gain ever larger market shares.
+After several years of stagnating economic growth, consumers in the mature European markets are showing greater interest in seeking value, and HoReCa companies are competing harder to attain a greater share of the total mealtime market.
 On the customer side, continued structural changes are taking place within the restaurant industry, with restaurant chains that operate under joint brands growing at a faster rate than the market in general.
-This is a development which favors Duni’s sales of customized concepts.
+This is a development that favors Duni’s sales of customized concepts.

 Duni’s product category in retail focuses both on the production of private retail labels and sales of Duni’s own brands.
 Distribution of parts of the category has also expanded into new channels, such as gardening centers, home furnishing stores and DIY stores.
-The acquired company Paper+Design is successful in cultivating these retailer categories.

-Another sector of the market comprises of the serving of food to companies and institutions.
-It is primarily the care sector that is taking an increasingly large share of the segment, and the market has experienced stable growth in recent years.
+Another sector of the market comprises the serving of food to companies and institutions.
+It is primarily the care sector that is taking larger share of the segment, and the market has experienced stable growth in recent years.
 Here, there is clear potential for Duni to create growth.

 The HoReCa industry is greatly influenced by lifestyle changes and trends.
-Long-term demand is being driven primarily by greater purchasing power combined with changed habits, including an increased proportion of meals being eaten outside the home.
-In addition, demand for Duni’s products benefits from the fact that an increasing number of restaurants are choosing to replace linen with premium quality single-use solutions.
-Demand for brand-profiling single-use products is also increasing.
+Long-term demand is being driven primarily by greater purchasing power combined with changed habits, including an increased proportion of meals being eaten outside of the home.
+Demand for brand-profiled and environmentally-sound single-use products is also increasing.
 Furthermore, the trend towards increased accessibility and convenience connected with meals is continuing, and thus the take-away alternative is continuing to grow.
 This trend is reinforced by the increase in the number of single households and the fact that urbanization is continuing.
 The number of restaurant chains that wish to profile their brands through single-use products is also increasing, and this is an area where Duni is well positioned.

 Bridge between operating income and EBIT

-Duni’s net sales from continuing operations amounted to SEK 4,271 (4,200) m, an increase in sales of 1.7%.
-At unchanged exchange rates from the preceding year, net sales would have been SEK 85 m higher compared with the outcome for 2015, representing an increase in sales of 2.0%.
-Organic growth, excluding structural changes, amounted to 1.2% at fixed exchange rates.
+Duni’s net sales amounted to SEK 4,927 m (4,441), a 10.9% increase in sales.
+At unchanged exchange rates from the preceding year, net sales would have been SEK 268 m higher compared with the outcome for 2017, representing a 6.0% increase in sales.
+Organic growth, excluding structural changes, amounted to 1.5% at fixed exchange rates.

-A tax expense of SEK 107 (113) m is reported for the financial year.
-The effective tax rate is 24.3% (24.6%).
-The tax expense for the year includes adjustments and one-off effects from the preceding year of SEK 0.4 (-1.4) m.
-During the year, the deferred tax asset related to loss carry-forwards was reduced by SEK 35 (29) m and is expected to be fully utilized during 2017.
+A tax expense of SEK 79 m (106) was reported for the financial year.
+The effective tax rate was 24.0% (24.0%).
+The tax expenses for the year include adjustments and non-recurring effects from the previous year of SEK -2.6 m (-1.3).

-Net income for the year amounted to SEK 334 (346) m, of which non-controlling interests amounted to SEK 2 m in 2016.
-Net income for the year for discontinued operations amounted to SEK 0 (4) m.
+Net income for the year amounted to SEK 249 m (334), of which non-controlling interests amounted to SEK 4 m (5).

 Cash flow and financial position